camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

   .
 ```

-### Resolving values from an external resouce via an ajax call
+### Resolving values from an external resource via an ajax call

-To accomplish this, We will leverage the `setControlValue` attribute from [selectFactory](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/factory/SelectEntryFactory.js#L86) To do so we need to do some changes inside `DelegateSelect.js` file as floows :
+To accomplish this, We will leverage the `setControlValue` attribute from [selectFactory](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/factory/SelectEntryFactory.js#L86) To do so we need to do some changes inside `DelegateSelect.js` file as follows:

 1. Need to change value of **selectOptions** from list to **function** as we see the function being called.
-2. We need to add one more property as setControlValue to true to register it as dynamic rendering value component.
+2. We need to add one more property as setControlValue to `true` to register it as dynamic rendering value component.

 ```
 selectOptions: function(element, node) {